-g) New Nissan Procurement webpage
+d) Nissan Procurement webpage

-During the Reporting Period, we launched our new Nissan Procurement webpage which is a dedicated page for suppliers launched on Nissan's website.
+Nissan also launched the Nissan Procurement webpage in FY2020 which is a dedicated page for suppliers on Nissan's website.
 It provides detailed information on Nissan's expectations of its suppliers and their supply chains.
 The webpage contains direct links to the Supplier Code of Conduct, New Vendor Form, Small Supplier Payment Policy, Whistleblowing Policy and SpeakUp Line.